tejer el círculo perfecto a crochet o ganchillo

 perfect-circle-crochet

-To calculate how to start the next rows (if your circle is larger) is very simple.
-To get the start of the next row, alternate stitches (adding 1 to the number of two previous rows) with increases (adding 2 to the stitches of two previous rows).
+Calculating how to start the next row (if your circle is larger) is very simple.
+To calculate the start of the next row, alternate stitches (adding 1 to the number of the previous two rows) with increases (adding 2 to the stitches of the previous two rows).

-And you, in what next project are you going to apply it?
+✨ Now tell me: what next project are you going to apply these tips to?

 Back to blog